Alaeddin2002/Conveyor-Belt/ReadMe.md

 A question will be popped up to ask about the folder name you want

 Note that the laptop camera will open as soon as the command is entered.
-After three seconds the function will start taing pictures.
+After three seconds the function will start taking pictures.

 The function will not take pictures if a hand is present on camera